Do You Have Anger Frozen In Your Shoulder?

 EFT for Adhesive Capsulitis

 My right shoulder started to hurt after some mild exercise in the fall of 2006 without a specific injury.
 It got progressively worse over the next few days as I started to lose my range of motion.
-As a musculoskeletal radiologist who also practices holistic medicine I knew right away what was happening.
+As an academic musculoskeletal radiologist specializing in shoulder MRI who also practices as a holistic coach I knew right away what was happening.
 I was in the early stages of developing a frozen shoulder, also known as adhesive capsulitis, an inflammatory process of the synovial lining of the joint.

-Fortunately, one of my acupuncture mentors, Dr. Michael Greenwood, had previously taught me that a frozen shoulder may be initiated by a traumatic event leading to repressed anger, most commonly seen in middle-aged women who are furious with their husbands.
-Surgery is a last resort for dealing with this enigmatic condition, and during the operation the synovium is usually found to be angry red in appearance, a metaphor for the underlying emotion trapped in the shoulder.
+Fortunately, one of my acupuncture mentors, Dr. Michael Greenwood, had previously taught me that a frozen shoulder may be initiated by a traumatic event leading to repressed anger, most commonly seen in middle-aged women who may be overwhelmed by an abundance of family stresses and responsibilities.
+Surgery is a last resort for dealing with this enigmatic condition, and during the operation the synovial lining is usually found to be angry red in appearance, a metaphor for the underlying emotion trapped in the shoulder.

 I knew I didn’t want to have surgery or to spend the next couple years waiting for my shoulder to heal, so I started searching for the source of my anger.
 I didn’t need to look far, as I had become a political activist for the first time in my life during the 2004 presidential campaign.
 My frustration with the election results had been building throughout Bush’s second term, and I felt powerless to do anything about it.

-After a therapeutic massage yielded no positive results, I knew it was time to start tapping on the anger as described in my EFT for Physical Illnesses blog.
-A few years earlier I had used Emotional Freedom Techniques (EFT) with a patient of mine in the Duke University sports medicine clinic who had a frozen shoulder.
-She had rapid recovery of her shoulder function once she realized it was related to anger about her closest friend moving away unexpectedly without even saying goodbye.
+After a therapeutic massage yielded no positive results, I knew it was time to use Emotional Freedom Techniques (EFT) which I had originally learned in 2002 to assist clients in dealing with stress after car accidents.
+I had also previously used EFT tapping successfully with a patient of mine who had a frozen shoulder.
+After being frozen for 6 months she had rapid recovery of her shoulder function once she realized it was related to anger about her closest friend moving away unexpectedly without even saying goodbye and used acupuncture and EFT to release it.

-Tapping emphatically, which means while screaming or crying, assisted me in releasing my anger and freeing up my shoulder in only a couple months rather than a couple years.
+Tapping emphatically, which means while screaming or crying, assisted me in expressing my anger and thawing my shoulder in only a couple months rather than a couple years.
 What I was dealing with has been described as a symbolic somatic metaphor by my newest mentor, University of Auckland rheumatologist/immunologist/psychiatrist Brian Broom, in his pioneering work with whole person healthcare.
+Preliminary research on EFT for frozen shoulder has shown some promising results in transforming these emotional blocks.